 Bumblefoot occurs when bacteria, like staphylococcus, enter the parrot’s foot due to an accident, injury, cut, scrape, or wear and tear.

-According to MSD Veterinary Manual, poor husbandry, low-quality nutrition, and unsanitary environmental conditions are common causes of bacterial infections in captive birds.
+According to the MSD Veterinary Manual, bacterial infections in captive birds are caused by poor husbandry, low-quality nutrition, and unsanitary environmental conditions.

 Unsuitable Perches